-State power and enforcement of political order remain the highest priority for autocracies and repressive regimes.
-Importantly, order construction by states relies on their ability to gather good information on dissent and suppress political challenges before they post significant threats to regime survival.
-Following this line of thoughts, repression studies develop two bodies of work analyzing how information shapes the deployment of violence.
+Enforcement of political order remains the highest priority for autocratic survival.
+Good order construction relies critically on states' ability to gather good information on dissent and suppress political challenges before they can post significant threats to the regime.
+Following this logic, repression studies have developed two bodies of work analyzing how information shapes the deployment of violence.
 One body of work conceptualizes preventive and reactive repression as two distinct approaches to suppress dissent.
 Traditional threat-response theories argue that violence are used when threats have emerged (Moore, 1998; Davenport, 2007; Carey, 2010).
-Reactive repression responds to ongoing acts of dissent by targeting challengers to impose costs and limit their ability to deliver future actions (Liu and Sullivan, N.d.).
-By contrast, preventive repression attempts to curb mobilization before challenges can take to the street (Sullivan, 2016; Ritter and Conrad, 2016; De Jaegher and Hoyer, 2019).
+Reactive repression responds to ongoing acts of dissent by targeting challengers to impose costs and limit their ability to deliver future actions.
+By contrast, preventive repression attempts to curb mobilization before challenges can take to the street (Ritter and Conrad, 2016; De Jaegher and Hoyer, 2019; Liu and Sullivan, 2021).
 States prefer prevention to reaction as preventive measures mitigate the risk of being overthrown, but this preference depends on whether states have good enough information and capacity that enable them to anticipate challenges and root them out before they can take place.

-The other body of research emphasizes the choice between targeted and indiscriminate violence and ties state's information capacity close to the use of different repression strategies.
+The other body of research emphasizes the choice between targeted and indiscriminate violence and ties states' information capacity close to the use of different repression strategies.
 Primarily driven by discussions on state violence in civil war (Kalyvas, 2000; Lyall, 2009; Zhukov, 2014; Balcells, 2017; Rozenas and Zhukov, 2019), research suggests that targeted violence is typically used when governments have good intelligence on insurgents' identities and activities.
 By contrast, untargeted violence is used to indiscriminately repress all individuals within an area where regimes lack local intelligence (likely inhibited by insufficient local control) even though killing the innocent can push the masses to side with rebellion and eventually hurt the regime.
-Targeted violence is always preferred, if information permits, than untargeted violence due to the considerable cost that can backfire efforts in controlling territories.
+Targeted violence is always preferred, if information permits, than untargeted violence due to the considerable cost that can backfire regime's efforts in controlling territories.

-While the connection between information and typology of repression (timing or targeting) is well-presented in the existing literature, bifurcating governments into fully informed versus poorly informed regimes is not enough to explain the rich variation in state violence.
+While the link between information and typology of repression (either on the timing or targets) is well-presented in the existing literature, bifurcating governments into fully informed versus poorly informed regimes does not suffice to explain the rich variation in state violence.
 Very few countries in reality are fully informed or completely uninformed in fighting domestic enemies.
 Most regimes have a certain level of information on dissent and start with what they have in the process of crafting repression tactics.
 It is also puzzling to see that states are often considered to have little agency in changing their information environment (or so-called information endowment).
-Information is theorized to condition state violence, but little attention is paid to study how supplying or limiting violence can be utilized to improve states' information capacity and facilitate information flow from dissent to the regime.
+Because information is theorized to condition state violence, little attention is paid to study how supplying or limiting violence can be utilized to improve states' information capacity and facilitate information flow from dissent to the regime.